Japan's Cabinet approves record defense budget | DW | 21.12.2020

 With the move, Suga's government has provided continuity to the priorities of his predecessor, Shinzo Abe, whose nearly eight-year tenure saw Japan expand its military's international role.

-The bump in defense spending represents 1.1% from this year and with Suga's large majority in parliament, the new budget is expected to be approved.
+The bump in defense spending represents a 1.1% increase over this year, and with Suga's large majority in parliament it's expected to be approved.

-Some $706 million in the new budget will go towards the developent of a new stealth fighter jet, the country's first in three decades.
-It is expected to cost around $40 billion in total and be ready in the 2030s.
+Some $706 million in the new budget will go toward the development of a new stealth fighter jet, the country's first in three decades.
+The program is expected to cost a total of around $40 billion, and is scheduled to be ready in the 2030s.

 The project will be led by Mitsubishi Heavy Industries Ltd with help from US defense contractor Lockheed Martin Corporation.